Q: Cohousing as a housing model for people with autism. Why?

 Q: How do we become members?

 A: Members must have the financial means to purchase a home in the community.
 AISH recipients are able to own or co-own their own home.
 Memberships begin with low cost and low risk (Associate Membership) and may lead to full membership with the intention of living in the community (Equity Membership.)
 Associate Membership opens March 23rd, 2019.
-More details about membership will be posted soon.
+For more information, visit our Get Involved section.